 - A first responder coming upon the scene of an accident and quickly analyzing the situation, evaluating priorities, and inferring what actions to take in what order.

-Examples from Facione, P. & Gittens C. Think Critically, Pearson Education
+Examples of critical thinking from Facione, P. & Gittens C. Think Critically, Pearson Education

-Measuring critical thinking: Insight Assessment test instruments are calibrated to objectively measure the skills and mindset characteristic of strong critical thinkers.
+Measuring critical thinking: Insight Assessment test instruments are calibrated to objectively measure the skills and mindset characteristic of strong critical thinkers in education, healthcare and business.
 Each assessment is designed to assess how test takers solve problems and make decisions in real world situations.
-Validated group and individual reportsprovide comprehensive analysis of strengths and weaknesses in essential aspects of good thinking.
+Validated group and individual reports provide comprehensive analysis of strengths and weaknesses in essential aspects of good thinking.
 Contact us to discuss how our assessment tools are being used across the world to measure and improve thinking.